 Glenn Gabe discusses this in an article for Search Engine Watch.
 According to Gabe, excessive pagination is not only annoying for the user.
 It can lead to penalties from Google’s Panda Algorithm Update.

 There isn’t a specific length that content needs to be in order to be useful to its viewers.
 Sometimes, short form content can be very useful and great way to get a message or information across.

 If your content’s primary purpose is to answer a straightforward question, then do so quickly.
-This would fulfill the user’s intent in clicking on the page better than a longer piece of content would.
+The short answer would fulfill the user’s intent in clicking on the page better than a longer piece of content would.

 But if the topic is more complicated, then it likely requires more detail.
 So, when creating content, you should make sure that it says enough to be useful.
 Make sure that you give the topic you’re covering enough time to be useful and informational.
 Otherwise, those who click on it will feel disappointed and want more.
-This may drive them to a competitor’s content instead of yours.
+Incomplete content may drive visitors to a competitor’s content instead of yours.

 7. Complete Irrelevancy

 Find out what your audience is interested in, and create content around those topics.
-And if your content can naturally connect with current and trending events, use that momentum to your advantage.
+If your content can naturally connect with current and trending events, use that momentum to your advantage.